BxCppDev/bxjsontools/README.md

 (bx)jsontools on  a Linux  system.
 It  should be easy  to adapt  for a MacOS X system.

-Options:
+CMake options:

 * ``JSONTOOLS_WITH_BOOST`` (default: ``ÒN``) : implements some
-specific JSON serialization support for some Boost classes.
+specific JSON serialization support for some Boost classes (implies Boost 1.54 dependency).
 * ``JSONTOOLS_ENABLE_TESTING`` (default: ``ÒN``) : build the test programs.